-Steak is tasty for humans that eat meat, so it only goes to say that they can be equally tasty for dogs.
+Help, my dog ate a steak bone!
+This is a common and big worry for canine owners, and it is important to know what to do.
+Steak is tasty for humans that eat meat, so it only goes to say that it can be equally tasty for dogs.
+It is common for owners to want to share their human food with their canine companions.
 But what happens when your dog eats a steak bone from your plate or out of the trash?
-As with cooked chicken bones, or cooked pork bones, a dog eating a cooked steak bone can have some similarly serious consequences.
+As with cooked chicken bones or pork bones, a dog eating a cooked steak bone can have similarly serious consequences.

 So, while wolves often eat bones as part of their diet in the wild, do our pet dogs need to do the same?
 Can feeding bones to pets cause more harm than good?
-Steak bones in particular can cause problems for dogs.
-In this article, we discuss why, as well as what you should do if your canine companion eats a steak bone.
+Steak bones, in particular, can cause problems for dogs.
+We discuss why and what you should do if your canine companion eats a steak bone.

 Raw vs. Cooked Steak Bones